 If you’re stuck for ideas, we'll also look at 6 classic sights on the Moon that everyone should have a go at photographing.

-And if you’re already a seasons lunar astrophotographer, have a go at capturing images of the Moon for science.
+And if you're already a seasoned lunar astrophotographer, have a go at capturing images of the Moon for science.

 Equipment for photographing the Moon